 3 additional ads at the bottom of the page, under the 10th organic result.

 This blog post is a summary of the latest thoughts on the impact of what is one of the biggest shake-ups of the Google AdWords system in recent years.
-If you’re worried about how these changes will effect your company’s current PPC or SEO efforts, why not contact one of our expert search marketing consultants?
+If you’re worried about how these changes will affect your company’s current PPC or SEO efforts, why not contact one of our expert search marketing consultants?

 What are the repercussions for Search Advertisers with this New AdWords Display?